This article may contain compensated links. Please read disclaimer for more info.

 This historic garden of several hectares inspired by its generous nature mixes pleasure garden and kitchen garden.
 In Villandry, the harmony of plant life and stonework is of pure genius in a French way.

-Loire by Bike
+4. Loire by Bike

-La Loire à Vélo is a unique, 800km cycle route along the Loire River, with its sandy banks and islands, vine-covered slopes, historical towns and villages, and the magnificent Châteaux de la Loire.
-The route is flat, mostly through lanes for non-motorized vehicles, well signposted and with all the facilities a biker can ask for.
+La Loire à Vélo is a unique 800km cycle route along the Loire River, with its sandy banks and islands, vine-covered slopes, historical towns and villages, and the magnificent Châteaux de la Loire.
+The route is flat, mostly through lanes for non-motorized vehicles, well signposted, and with all the facilities a biker can ask for.

-Tours is a historic city, capital of a kingdom even if for a short time, and with a rich heritage.
+Tours is a historic city, capital of a kingdom, even if for a short time, and with a rich heritage.
 It is also a student city, with a lively city center populated by many restaurants and bars that pop up their terraces outside as soon as the beautiful days arrive.

 Wander around its historic quarters with their half-timbered houses.
 Visit Saint-Gatien Cathedral and the bustling Place Plumereau.
 Don’t miss the Olivier Debré Contemporary Art Centre.

-On sunny days, be sure to include in your Tours wanderings a rest break at the famous Tours-sur-Loire Guinguette, where the beach extends the city limits to the banks of the Loire River.
+On sunny days, be sure to include in your wanderings a rest break at the famous Tours-sur-Loire Guinguette, where the beach extends the city limits to the banks of the Loire River.

-Picturesque Towns and Villages
+7. Picturesque Towns and Villages

-France has many beautiful small towns and villages and the region of Centre-Val de Loire makes no exception.
+France has many beautiful small towns and villages, and the region of Centre-Val de Loire makes no exception.

 Very often the villages of this region have a castle and life is organized around it.
-Centre-Val de Loire has 7 villages listed “plus beaux villages” (=most beautiful villages): Montrésor, Crissay-sur-Manse, Gargilesse Dampierre, Yèvre-le-Chatel, Sant-Benoît-du-Sault , Candes-Saint-Martin, and Lavardin.
+Centre-Val de Loire has seven villages listed “plus beaux villages” (=most beautiful villages): Montrésor, Crissay-sur-Manse, Gargilesse Dampierre, Yèvre-le-Chatel, Sant-Benoît-du-Sault , Candes-Saint-Martin, and Lavardin.

 Chinon is also a foodies paradise, well-known for its wine and local products.
-Choose your favorite restaurant-terrace and enjoy a glass of Chinon wine, paired for example with Sainte-Maure-de-Touraine goat cheese.
+Choose your favorite restaurant-terrace and enjoy a glass of Chinon wine, paired, for example, with Sainte-Maure-de-Touraine goat cheese.

-Churches and Abbeys
+10. Beautiful Churches and Abbeys

 Reformed around 930 by Saint Odon de Cluny, but keeping its independence and its own customs, Fleury became a model house and reform center exercising its influence over Lorraine, the Loire Valley, Brittany, Normandy, and England.
 The current building is from the 11th century.

-Loire Valley Wine
+11. The Loire Valley Wine